Asian stocks rally on hope of further China-US trade talks

 WALL STREET: Optimism surrounding U.S-China trade talks boosted indexes on Friday.
 The broad S&P 500 index rebounded 1.1 percent to 2,775.60.
 The Dow Jones Industrial Average climbed 1.7 percent to 25,883.25 and the Nasdaq composite rose 0.6 percent at 7,472.41.
 The Russell 2000 index of smaller company stocks gained 1.6 percent to 1,569.25.

-ENERGY: U.S. crude added 28 cents to $55.87 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: U.S. crude added 35 cents to $55.94 per barrel in electronic trading on the New York Mercantile Exchange.
 It added $1.18 to settle at $55.59 per barrel in New York on Friday.
-Brent crude, used to price international oils, shed 2 cents to $66.23 per barrel.
+Brent crude, used to price international oils, was up 24 cents at $66.49 per barrel.
 It picked up $1.68 to $66.25 per barrel in London.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.